Unmasked ©Dawn Minott |with video

 a face no longer familiar.

-I searched for truth
+She searched for truth

 in eyes now void,

-in shadows where love once danced,
+in the shadow where love once danced,

 finding only echoes